Research Ethics and Integrity Review Group (REIRG)

 REIRG is chaired by the Director of Edinburgh Research Office, Dr Lorna Thomson.

-Membership includes of two senior members of academic staff, the three College Research Officers, the University Records Manager, the Assistant Director of the Institute for Academic Development and the secretary to Research Policy Group who is a member of Governance and Strategic Planning.
+Membership includes senior members of academic staff, the University’s Academic Lead for Research Integrity and Improvement, the three College Research Officers, the University Records Manager, the Assistant Director of the Institute for Academic Development and the secretary to Research Strategy Group, who is a member of Edinburgh Research Office staff.

-REIRG membership also includes staff who provide information, advice and guidance in the area of Health and Health-related research and research involving animals.
+REIRG membership also includes representatives of the University’s Early Career Researcher community, as well as staff who provide information, advice and guidance in the area of Health and Health-related research and research involving animals.

 Research Governance Office provides information, advice and guidance about Health and Health Related research and ensures we meet the highest ethical standards relating to this areas of research.